Getit-Tech/getit-sdk/README.md

 />
 ```

-These 4 params are required.
+These 4 params are required:

-1. Api key will be given to you by the Getit team, it should be stored in privately.
+1. apiKey - will be given to you by the Getit team, it should be stored in privately.
-2. walletConnected - here should be passed wallet address in ethereum format.
-Or nothing.
+2. walletConnected - here you should pass the connected wallet's address in the Ethereum format.
+Or nothing if the wallet is not connected.
 3. isMobile - this is the resolution param.
 If it is true - return mobile size image, else - desktop.
-It can always be true, if you need an ad to be small.
+It can always be true, if you need an ad to always display in the mobile format, regardless of the actual user's screen size.
-4. slotId - current number of banners.
-If you are using multiple banners the number should increment by +1.
+4. slotId - the enumerator for the banner.
+If you are using multiple banners the number should be incremented by +1 for each next banner.

-## Information for ad owners.
+That's it.
+Once the plugin is installed, and you are activated within our system, you will start receiving ads to display to each user visiting your site.

+## Clicks tracking

-How to track clicks on ads?
-We are using POST request to generate a redirect url and it looks like this -
+To track clicks on ad banners, we are using POST request and generating a redirect URL:

 ```
 const urlToRedirect = redirect +